-- The Pennsylvania State University College of Arts & Architecture
+- The Pennsylvania State University College of Arts & Architecture, Bachelor of Architecture

 - Licensed Architect MD